Elizabeth Bigham, VP, Health IT Strategy, WellPoint

 Mr. Dworkin is a member of HIMSS, CHIME, The Wall Street Journal CIO Network, and IEEE.

-Lawrence Friedman, MD, Interim Dean of Clinical Affairs, UC San Diego Health Sciences, Interim Chief Executive Officer, UC San Diego Faculty Practice
+Lawrence Friedman, MD, Associate Dean for Clinical Affairs, UC San Diego Health Sciences, Interim Chief Executive Officer, UC San Diego Faculty Practice

-Dr. Friedman founded the UC San Diego Telemedicine Learning Center and Telemedicine Clinical Programs which provide specialty consultation globally.
-He also recently co-chaired the University HealthSystem Consortium (UHC) Ambulatory Care Steering Committee; served as a member of the Pay for Performance Implementation Advisory Task Force at the National Quality Forum; and is currently a member of the Agency for Health Care Research Study Section on Health Care Technology and Decision Science.
+Since he began with the Health System in 1994, Dr. Friedman founded the UC San Diego Telemedicine Learning Center and Telemedicine Clinical programs which provide specialty consultation globally.
+He also co-chaired the University HealthSystem Consortium (UHC) Ambulatory Care Steering Committee; served as a member of the Pay for Performance Implementation Advisory Task Force at the National Quality Forum; and is currently a member of the Agency for Health Care Research Study Section on Health Care Technology and Decision Science.

 Harry Greenspun, MD, Senior Advisor, Deloitte Center for Health Solutions, Deloitte